nasa/delta/README.md

 Supported Image Formats
 -----------------------
-DELTA supports tiff files and a few other formats, listed [here](./delta/imagery/sources/README.md).
+DELTA supports tiff files and a few other formats.
 Users can extend DELTA with their own custom formats.
 We are looking to expand DELTA to support other useful file formats.